Complete Platform Documentation

 API Authentication

-All API endpoints require authentication using a Bearer token.
+Authentication is required for protected endpoints using a Bearer token.
+Read-only, health, and onboarding endpoints are intentionally public.
 Each user receives a unique API key upon registration, stored securely in the local SQLite database.

 Key Features